 Your lawyer will determine which court proceedings will be issued in.

-Even if court proceedings have commenced, either party can seek leave of the court to have a matter referred to the Medical Panel, if it is a medical dispute.
+Even if court proceedings have commenced either party can have a matter referred to the Medical Panel, if it is a medical dispute.

 If you are on WorkCover and have an incapacity for work, you have a number of responsibilities under the WorkCover legislation.